11 Global Companies in Travel that Take Sustainability Seriously

 Located in the heart of Bogota, Colombia, BioHotel Organic Suites is an eco-friendly hotel that combines luxury and comfort with the utmost respect for the environment.

-The hotel’s owner Samuel Huertas was inspired by other sustainable hotel properties around the world to create this gem.
+The hotel’s owner Samuel Huertas was inspired by other sustainable hotel properties worldwide to create this gem.
 It was a groundbreaking move as it is still the only eco-hotel in this trendy South American city.

 Its promise of protecting the environment started with the original construction.
-In its design, the hotel used controlled-cut wood, flooring made from bamboo, and recyclable glass windows.
+The hotel used controlled-cut wood, flooring made from bamboo, and recyclable glass windows in its design.

 Even with its furnishing, the hotel adheres to sustainable standards.
 It has curtains made of recycled PET, rugs made of recycled fiber, and furniture with wood from sustainable forests.
-Everyday operations are also green, including their use of solar energy, water-saving systems, and LED bulbs for lighting.
+Everyday operations are also green, including solar energy, water-saving systems, and LED bulbs for lighting.

 Their sustainability commitment carries through all aspects of operations, big and small.
 The hotel’s bicycles in the fitness center help to generate electricity.
 Other bikes are provided for guests to use outside the hotel for local transportation in this busy city.
 The Green Piece restaurant in the hotel features vegetables grown on-site, and organic meats and wine are all provided by local suppliers.
 A food waste decomposition machine onsite converts all food waste into reusable water.